Meet Vault12 at CryptoMondays London, December 9, 2024 and The Digital Commonwealth Awards, London, December 13, 2024

 "Quite simply, if you don't record all of the details about your assets and communicate them to the people who will be the beneficiaries, those assets will likely be lost forever." -Wasim Ahmad, Chief Crypto Officer at Vault12

-What should you know about how to pass on your digital assets?
+What should you know about how to pass on your crypto assets?

 If you're at all involved in or curious about investing in digital assets, you've probably wondered "Can digital assets be inherited?"
 The answer is yes!
 Vault12's Chief Crypto Officer Wasim Ahmad shares his thoughts about the most important things to know about Web3 asset inheritance and passing on your crypto.